 The College has joined with five of the other Nebraska community colleges to form the Nebraska Community College Insurance Trust, a public entity risk pool currently operating as a common risk management and insurance program for its members.
 The College pays an annual contribution to the Trust for its pooled self-insurance coverage of property, liability, workers' compensation, and associated excess coverages.
 The Trust self-insures to various levels for all categories of covered risk and purchases excess coverage for claims in excess of the self-insured limits.
 If the Loss Fund is exhausted, the Colleges may be assessed for additional costs.
-The insurance year ended June 30, 2013, was the Trust's eighteenth year of operations.
-In May 2011, the Board of Directors of the Trust declared a dividend to be used as additional contributions to increase the Loss Fund for potential losses in the amount of \$500,000 for the 2010 insurance year and \$200,000 for the 2011 insurance year.
+The insurance year ended June 30, 2014, was the Trust's nineteenth year of operations.
+In May 2014, the Board of Directors of the Trust declared a dividend of \$36,219 to be used to offset total contributions for the 2015 insurance year.
 The College anticipates no future liabilities for additional incurred losses for all previous years.